protocol/research-website/content/posts/202201-silvia-welcome/index.md

 **What future technology are you most excited about?**

-> Simply put, federated learning and Privacy-preserving AI!
+> Simply put, federated learning and privacy-preserving AI!
 I look at AI as a tremendous technology that might improve the general well-being of humanity.
 Therefore, it is paramount that we design the underlying technology and principles based on no-harm, fairness, and transparency.